chipzx92/DataEngineeringI320/docs/presentations/modeling/01_has_many/index.md

 Data Modeling
 ===================================

+In this module we learn two approaches to modeling data:

+1. Normalized entity relationship (ER) modeling
+2. Star schema modeling

-In this module we learn two approaches to modeling data: normalized entity relationship modeling and star schema modeling.
-Fully normalized ER models are common in transactional systems (such as those that run a website).
+Normalized ER models are common in transactional systems (such as those that run a website).
 Star schemas are common in data warehouses and are optimized for analysis.

 In our data pipeline the data we extract form source systems will often be in a normalized ER schema and we will transform to a star schema.

 Modeling means understanding the sort of things we have in our dataset and the relationships between them.
-Thus, we will be learning "relational data modeling."
 You will find that this is closely related to the SQL queries we have been doing, but data modeling is more abstract and useful regardless of the specific technologies one handles data with.

 ## Start with concrete instances